VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 ## Vowpal Wabbit debugging diagnostics

 Now, VW prints a new line with an exponential backoff.
-This information is useful for debugging problems before the learning algorithm finishes with a data-set:
+This information is useful for debugging problems before the learning algorithm finishes with a dataset:

 ```
 finished run